Ons2024/Documentation/Litterature review/Data-Driven Traffic Assignment. A Novel Approach for Learning Traffic Flow Patterns  Using a Graph Convolutional Neural Network.md

 	Roads and intersections are irregularly connected — not arranged in neat rows and columns.
 	So, a standard CNN can’t properly capture how traffic flows through complex road networks.

+CNNs treat the network as an image → fail to capture actual **traffic flow relationships** among nodes and links.

-2. **Graph Convolutional Neural Network (GCNN)** the GCNN replaces the image-based convolution with **graph convolution**
+2. **Graph Convolutional Neural Network (GCNN)**
+    The GCNN replaces the image-based convolution with **graph convolution**